Accessibility tools

 • Tenancy sustainment

-An image of an undecorated empty room on the left and on the right an image of how the room has been transformed with furniture and redecorated.
+An undecorated empty room on the left and on the right an image of how the room has been transformed with furniture and redecorated.

 What are the benefits to the volunteer-led model?